 Explore convict ruins

 Norfolk Islanders are immensely proud of their history and it's one of the major attractions of the island.
 "Discovered" by James Cook in 1774, the island was first settled as a convict colony.
 In 1855, Queen Victoria gave the island to the descendents of one of the most famous naval mutinies in modern history: the mutiny on the Bounty, led by Fletcher Christian.
 Wander around the beautiful stone buildings of Kingston, built during the convict settlement.
 Fascinating by day, it really shines at night, with ghost tours and live performances.
 These include a one-hour Sound and Light Show, which takes you on a bus trip through time, back to the days of the convict settlement, with clever light and sound effects and actors bringing the fascinating past alive.

 Play World Heritage golf

 Play a round of seriously scenic golf on the world’s only golf course in a World Heritage site.
-Set within the Kingston and Arthurs Vale Historic Area – the oldest of the 11 convict sites across Australia given World Heritage Status by UNESCO in 2010 – the nine-hole links course offers stunning views from every hole, including the notorious fourth (and 13th), where the green is tucked into a rock face.
+Set within the Kingston and Arthurs Vale Historic Area – the oldest of the 11 convict sites across Australia given World Heritage Status by UNESCO in 2010 – the nine-hole links course offers stunning views from every hole, including the notorious fourth, where the green is tucked into a rock face.
 Even the clubhouse is historic: built in 1843, in convict times it was the home of the stipendiary magistrate.
-A round costs AUD$22 for 9 holes or AUD$38 for 18 holes.
 Bookings are essential.

 Make your trip happen